Dorothea Schlözer Postdoctoral Programme for Women (Postdoctoral Positions)

 Eligible for funding are preferably female postdocs in their first postdoctoral phase who are planning or carrying out a research project at the University of Göttingen or the UMG (University Medical Centre Göttingen).
 The completion of the doctoral procedure should have taken place no more than 3 years before the time of the application.
 If the degree was obtained a longer time ago, an application is not excluded, however the candidate has to explain why she is to be associated with the first postdoctoral phase.
 Periods of maternity and parental leave or times of caring for relatives are taken into account.

 The next call for proposals will take place in January 2021, subject to the allocation of funds.

 The posts are awarded by the Presidential Board on the recommendation of a selection committee.
 There are part-time and extension options for female researchers with care responsibilities (children, care of relatives).

-By accepting the position, the position holder commits to report on her research progress regularly, take up offers for further training opportunities (especially the Dorothea Schlözer Qualification and Mentoring Programm), and participate in evaluation procedures.
-The position also includes teaching responsibilities of four semester periods per week (research oriented teaching as well as teaching that usefully complements your own teaching portfolio).
+By accepting the grant, the position holder agrees to report regularly on her research progress, to use qualification opportunities (in particular the Dorothea Schlözer career coaching and mentoring programme) and to participate in evaluation measures.
+There is also a teaching obligation of 4 weekly lecturing hours (research-oriented teaching linked to the project or teaching that usefully complements their own teaching portfolio).